JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 Critical vulnerabilities that present major security threats are fixed in separate unscheduled security patches.
 Once a solution is found, these patches are released immediately.
 If such an update is available, TeamCity automatically downloads it and prompts administrators for installation.

 > TeamCity notifies users about critical security patches via emails and health reports.
-These notifications are sent to users with the "Manage server installation: view logs, restart, etc." [permission](managing-roles-and-permissions.md).
+These notifications are visible to users with the "Manage server installation: view logs, restart, etc." [permission](managing-roles-and-permissions.md).
 By default, this permission is included only in the "System administrator" role.
 >
+> Make sure that users who should receive email notifications about available security patches have email addresses specified in their [user profiles](configuring-your-user-profile.md) and [email notifications are enabled](configuring-notifications.md).
+>
 {style="tip"}

 To stop TeamCity from automatically downloading these patches, uncheck the "Automatically download available security patches and notify administrators when they are ready to be installed" option on the **Administration | Updates** page.
-However, we strongly advise against disabling this feature, as it guarantees rapid responses to emerging security threats and ensures swift updates (including updates for [unbundled plugins](installing-additional-plugins.md)).
+However, we strongly advise against disabling this feature, as it guarantees rapid responses to emerging security threats and ensures swift updates.

 ## Before Upgrade
 {product="tc"}